furybee/chrome-tab-modifier/README.md

 ## Core system

-Tab Modifier is based on user *rules* and act on the tab URL that matches the first seen rule.
+Tabee is based on user *rules* and act on the tab URL that matches the first seen rule.
 When you open a tab (or refresh), the extension will check if the URL matches a rule and apply the actions.

 Aware of that, there is no reason to include a feature that is not "rule-based".
 Prefer to install specific extensions or create your own.